dubaiwalaghar/dubaiwalaghar-web/README.md

     </div>

     <div class="sec-grid" id="secGrid"></div>
     <p class="availability-note">All properties are subject to availability at the time of enquiry.
-INR / USD prices are approximate conversions — actual transactions are in AED.
+INR / USD prices are approximate conversions based on live exchange rates — actual transactions are in AED.
 Listings updated regularly.</p>
   </div>
 </div>